• Skip to primary navigation

 How Zipcar Works

 Zipcar is essentially a short-term car rental service.
-You join Zipcar for $7 per month (or $70 per year), and you gain the ability to rent a designated Zipcar whenever you want.
+You join Zipcar starting at $5 per month, and you gain the ability to rent a designated Zipcar whenever you want.
 To rent the car, you use an online app to reserve a vehicle for a few hours or up to a few days.
 At the designated time, you unlock the car, do your errands, and return the car to the designated location.

 Zipcar pays for insurance, gas, maintenance, registration, and all other costs of ownership.
 As a member, you only pay when you drive.
 You can drive up to 180 miles per day without incurring any fees on top of the rental charge.
 After the 180 miles, you pay 45 cents per mile.